Tips and advice to help keep your kids safe

 Carol's story about talking PANTS

-Carol tells us why she feels like a better parent since talking PANTS with her daughter.
-Get your PANTS activity pack and start the conversation with your child.
+1.5 million parents have already talked PANTS.
+Carol tells us why she feels like a better parent since having the conversation with her daughter.

 Talk PANTS with Amazon Alexa

 Our Amazon Alexa skill is a fun, new way to help you teach your child about PANTS.
-Open your Alexa app and enable the NSPCC skill.
-Say "Alexa, open NSPCC" on your Alexa app or Echo devices and start talking PANTS today.
+Just say “Alexa, open NSPCC” on your Alexa app or Echo device and start talking PANTS today.